An explanation of the different meanings of the English phrasal verb 'bring up' from a native speaker, with lots of example sentences

 THE BASICS

 I know from experience of teaching English that the verb 'to bring' can often be confused with the related verb 'to take'.
 The difference between these two verbs is mainly to do with the position of the speaker and the direction of movement.
 Both verbs can mean to carry something to a place.
-If the object is carried towards them, we use 'to bring' and if the object is carried away from where they are speaking, we use 'to take'.
+If the object is carried towards them, we use 'to bring' and if the object is carried away from where they are when they are speaking, we use 'to take'.

 Can you bring me some water please?
 (Here the speaker is not moving and wants the water to come to them, where they are speaking.)